-If you are considering a Yachtmaster Prep course then as well as the prerequisites above it would help you if you did some background reading before your prep week.
+If you are considering a Yachtmaster Prep course then as well as the requirements above it would help you if you did some background reading before your prep week.
 We are not suggesting you must complete the list below, nor are we saying that the skills will not be covered.
 It will be beneficial to you and allow us to spend more time on the practical skills.

 - Knowledge of I.R.P.C.S (rules of the road) and distress signals

 - Have an understanding of Weather, the passage of frontal depression, sea breeze, fog, effects of wind and tide and terminology used in a weather forecast.

 - Navigation.
 Have an understanding of how to calculate tidal heights, course to steer and estimated position

 - Are able to tie the basic knots